Claude Extended Thinking: budget_tokens Billed as Output Tokens (Node.js SDK)

 Three constraints to know up front:

-3. budget_tokens must be less than max_tokens.
+budget_tokensmust be less thanmax_tokens.
 The thinking budget is carved out of your output allocation.

 The model can stop early.
 If it finishes reasoning in 2,400 tokens, you pay for 2,400, not 10,000.
 The budget is a cap, not a target.
 In practice Opus uses between 40 and 90 percent of the budget on tasks that actually need it, and almost none on tasks that do not.